Are Christian Women Divorcing For Frivolous Reasons?

 Many spouses stay past their breaking points.
 They give multiple opportunities for their spouses to change.
 They don’t leave the first time they were harmed.
 Or the second time.
 Or the sixth.

+So when they finally escape, let’s start believing they tried.
 And popularize “People leave marriages because their spouses have hard hearts.”

 “Domestic Violence is #2 cause of death for Black women, #3 cause of death for Indigenous women, and #7 cause of death for Caucasian women.” – No Visible Bruises, by Rachel Louise Snyder

-Churches are not as safe as we think they are.
 One study reports 1-in-4 highly religious U.S. marriages have interpersonal violence.
 Source.
+Churches are not as safe as we think they are.

 The Abel and Harlow study revealed that 93% of sex offenders describe themselves as “religious” and that this category of offender may be the most dangerous.
 Other studies have found that sexual abusers within faith communities have more victims and younger victims.
 Source.